awesto/django-shop/docs/reference/order.rst

 	order = OrderModel.objects.create_from_cart(cart, request)

 This operation is atomic and can take some time.
-It normally is performed by the payment provider, whenever the payment was successfully received.
+It normally is performed by the payment provider, whenever a successful payment was received.

 Since the merchants implementation of ``Cart``, ``CartItem``, ``Order`` and ``OrderItem`` may contain extra fields the shop framework isn't aware of, these fields have to be converted from the